Palestine national football team: 1998–2014: International recognition

-2014–present: Recent success
+2014–2019: Recent success

 The team ended up winning the 2014 AFC Challenge Cup by drawing only one of the 5 matches without conceding a goal.
 In the opening match, Palestine won against Kyrgyzstan with a last-gasp goal by Abdelhamid Abuhabib.
 In the next group game, they played against Myanmar and won 2–0.
 The ended the first round with a 0–0 draw against hosts Maldives.
 Palestine advanced as group winners to the semi-finals where they faced Afghanistan.
 The match ended in favor of the Palestinians with a 2–0 win.
 At the final, Palestine clinched the win over the Philippines with a lone goal scored by Ashraf Nu'man through a free-kick.
 The victory gave the Palestine team their first major trophy and guaranteed their participation in the next year's AFC Asian Cup.
 Following its 2014 AFC Challenge Cup win and qualification for the Asian Cup, Jamal Mahmoud resigned as national team manager citing differences with the Palestine Football Association.

 Palestine was placed in Group D along with Japan, Jordan and Iraq in the 2015 AFC Asian Cup having lost all three group matches.
 They started their campaign with a 0–4 defeat by Japan.
 In the second game Palestine were beaten 1–5, with the opposing team ending the first half with a 3 goals lead.
 In the second half, Palestine scored their first ever Asian Cup goal by Jaka Ihbeisheh six minutes before the end.
 However, at this point they were eliminated.
 The participation ended with a 0–2 defeat to Iraq.
 After a disastrous performance in the 2015 AFC Asian Cup, the PFA appointed Olympic team manager Abdel Nasser Barakat as national team manager, who then decided not to pick several veteran players as the team moved to overhaul.

 Palestine registered two 6–0 wins over Malaysia during 2018 World Cup qualifying.
 Those results, combined with a 0–0 draw at home to Saudi Arabia and the United Arab Emirates, placed Palestine close to qualification for the third round of Asian World Cup qualifiers.
 They were eliminated from the qualification following a 2–0 defeat to the UAE on 24 March 2016.
 They won their final FIFA World Cup qualification match at home 7–0 against Timor-Leste, five days later.